 Based solely on my maternal lineage I guess I’m what you would call a Gen 2.5… but Dad’s folks left Scotland in the mid-1700s so the generational calculation is way more complicated than I’m willing to get into here.
 Suffice it to say I’m an All-American Mutt.

 Most of Daenzer’s feathered settlers vacated the park in short order.
 By the summer of 1871 it was clear this range expansion experiment had fallen flat… with one exception.
 In no time at all the Baumsperlinge (German: tree sparrows) were feeling quite at home.
 Perhaps Lafayette Park’s proximity to the expanding German-American populace gave the birds a helpful boost.

 Here how that worked: Thanks to rising demand from immigrants pouring in from Bavaria, Baden, Hessen, and Westphalia, local bakers and brewers were ordering wheat, rye, and barley by the horse-drawn wagon-full.
-Adult tree sparrows eat a primarily grain-and-seed diet but their kinder need high-protein insects to grow.
+Adult tree sparrows eat a primarily grain-and-seed diet but their children (or perhaps they would prefer the German word kinder) need high-protein insects to grow.
 When Mütter und Väter were able to grab quick bites throughout the day by gleaning silage spillage, they had more time and energy to feed the kids and, in turn, they helped the grain-dependent businesses keep the bug population at bay.

 Newcomers helping newcomers, that’s what it takes, right?
 Immigrants getting the job done, and then sharing their beer and pretzels!